 HUD Environmental Standards Are formal compliance steps or mitigation required?
 Compliance Determination Toxic or Hazardous Substances and Radioactive Materials [HUD Notice 79-33] Yes No A Phase II Environmental Site Investigation (ESI) was performed in December, 2012, and a Phase III Environmental Site Assessment (ESA) was performed in March, 2016 for the project site at 161 State Street.
 The Phase II and Phase III indicate that PAHs and metals are present in subsurface materials at the site at concentrations above the Residential Direct Exposure Criteria (RDEC), industrial/commercial direct exposure criteria (I/C DEC), and or Ground Water Classification Pollutant Mobility Criteria (GB PMC) in soil samples.
 Arsenic and Phenanthrene were present above Surface Water Protection Criteria (SWPC) in groundwater.
 PAH and metal concentrations in soils and groundwater are likely associated with fill material underlying the site.
 Arsenic concentrations are likely due to silt content of samples and/or naturally occurring concentrations documented throughout the area.
 Based on the findings of the Phase II and Phase III for 161 State Street, it is recommended that the site will be enrolled into a CT environmental regulatory program.
 It is expected that prior to any future development the property will be entered into a Voluntary Remediation Programs (VRP).
 A Phase I ESA for the project site at 144 Mills Memorial was performed in June, 2012.
 This report identified several Recognized Environmental Conditions (RECs), including the historic presence of woodworking and painting operations in the 1890s and 1900s, and an automotive repair shop in the 1950s and 1960s.
 In addition, an inactive 10,000 gallon heating oil underground storage tank (UST) was identified south of the project site, in the high-rise building along Pratt Street.
 An oily pit with standing water was observed in the boiler room of this building, and is believed to be associated with this inactive UST.
 It is recommended that the fill material found on-site be evaluated prior to any construction activities as part of a soil management plan.
 Further, due to the presence of COCs and RECs at 144 Mills Memorial, a Phase II ESI has been recommended.
+The Hazardous Materials Building Assessment reports for residential structures located at 144 Mills Memorial (High Rise 1, High Rise 2, Low Rise 1, Low Rise 2 and Low Rise 3) were conducted in October 2015.
+The assessment reports indicates that the buildings material considered as asbestos containing material (ACM) and it is recommended to develop asbestos abatement work plan/specifications demonstrating removal of ACM.
+Lead and polychlorinated biphenyls (PCB) concentration were found below the regulatory standard.
+Phase I ESAs were also prepared for 177 State Street and 62 Cedar Street.
+The conclusions of these assessments were consistent with the findings of 144 Mills Memorial.
+The area surrounding these sites was historically developed for commercial and industrial purposes, which existed until the 1950s.
+Numerous listings for properties of concern surround the project site, several of which are hydrogeological upgradient of the site.
+The Phase III ESA was conducted for 177 State Street in March 2014 to characterize contaminants of concern at Areas of Concern (AOC).
+Report indicates that Aresenic and PAH exceeded I/C DEC, ETPH, PAH and lead exceeded RDEC and PAH exceeded BG PMC in AOC.
+Both ETPH and PAH were found in urban fill material.
+Antimorny is present in urban fill material and in deep soils below the urban fill material.
+Phenanthrene, arsenic, lead and mercury are present in groundwater above SWPC.
 As the proposed action involves property disposition and parcel